Employment Relation Defined

 An employee generally has an employment relation beginning with the effective hire date and ending with the effective termination date.
+Service months may be credited only for months in which an employment relation is maintained.
 An employment relation is maintained during periods in which active service is not performed because of:

 - authorized leave of absence; or